darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/module-order.md

 view: darkroom
 ---

-Change the order of the [_processing modules_](../../processing-modules/_index.md) in the darkroom using presets.
+Change the order of the [processing modules](../../processing-modules/_index.md) in the darkroom using presets.

-When processing an image, the active modules are applied in a specific order, which is shown in the right-hand section of the darkroom view.
-Towards the bottom of the module list is a utility module named "module order".
-This utility module provides information about the current ordering of the processing modules in the [pixelpipe](../../../darkroom/processing-modules-and-pixelpipe/the-pixelpipe-and-module-order.md).
-The parameter "current order" can take on 3 possible values:
+When processing an image, the active modules are applied in a specific order, which is shown in the right-hand panel of the darkroom view.
+This module provides information about the current ordering of the processing modules in the [pixelpipe](../../../darkroom/processing-modules-and-pixelpipe/the-pixelpipe-and-module-order.md).
+The single parameter "current order" can take on the following values:

 v3.0
-: This is the default module order, and it corresponds to the [_scene-referred_](../../../overview/workflow/edit-scene-referred.md) workflow.
+: This is the default module order for [scene-referred](../../../overview/workflow/edit-scene-referred.md) workflow.

 legacy
-: This module order is used for the older [_display-referred_](../../../overview/workflow/edit-display-referred.md) workflow.
-You will also see this order for any images you previously edited using a version of darktable prior to 3.0.
+: This module order is used for the legacy [display-referred](../../../overview/workflow/edit-display-referred.md) workflow.
+You will also see this order displayed for any images you previously edited in versions prior to darktable 3.0.

 custom
 : Since darktable 3.0, it is possible to change the order in which modules are applied in the pixelpipe by clicking on the module header while holding `Ctrl+Shift` and dragging it into a new position.
 If you have changed the order of any modules, this parameter will show the value "custom".